NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ## Brief History

 - May 2009: initial realise.
-- May 2013: Redis was sponsored by pivotal Software[^4].
+- May 2013: Redis was sponsored by Pivotal Software[^4].
 - June 2015: Redis became funded by Redis Labs[^4].
 - October 2018: Release of Redis 5.0, and introduction of Redis Stream.
 - June 2020: Salvatore Sanfilippo[^1] hands of the role of maintainer to Yossi Gottlieb[^2], and Oran Agra[^3] who now